 - Mew - Faraway Island - Level 30 (Old Sea Chart needed)

 - Lugia - Navel Rock - (Rainbow Ticket Needed) - Level 70

 - Ho-oh - Navel Rock (Rainbow Ticket needed) - Level 70

 - Deoxys -Level 30 (Speed forme)

-- Latios/ Latias - you are able to capture the other Lati that you didn't choose to find in the wild - (Eon Ticket needed) - Level 50
+- Latios/ Latias - It is possible to capture the other Lati that the player didn't choose to find in the wild - (Eon Ticket needed) - Level 50